Shonen Knife: International recognition

 The band released the album 712 in 1991.
 Shonen Knife received significant international recognition later that year when longtime fan Kurt Cobain invited them to open for Nirvana during a European tour, shortly before Nirvana gained widespread fame for their album Nevermind.
 Cobain praised Shonen Knife's performances during the tour, stating, "When I finally got to see them live, I was transformed into a hysterical nine-year-old girl at a Beatles concert."
 Shonen Knife admitted to not knowing who Nirvana was before the invitation, but acknowledged the friendliness and helpfulness of Cobain and the other members of the band during Shonen Knife's first lengthy international tour.
 Naoko Yamano taught Cobain to play the Shonen Knife song "Twist Barbie", and Nirvana covered the song several times during the tour.
 Cobain later listed Shonen Knife's Burning Farm as one of his favorite albums.

 Shonen Knife signed with Capitol Records in 1992 and released the album Let's Knife in 1993, featuring re-recorded versions of many of their older songs with new English lyrics.
 The album Rock Animals was released internationally by Virgin Records in 1994, and the video for the song "Tomato Head" was featured on the American TV series Beavis & Butthead.
 In 1994, Shonen Knife toured throughout the United States with the Lollapalooza festival.
-Later that year they contributed to the Carpenters tribute album If I Were A Carpenter.
+Later that year they contributed to the Carpenters tribute album If I Were a Carpenter.
 In the late 1990s, Shonen Knife lost their international record contract and their albums were only available as imports from Japan.
 The album Brand New Knife was released in 1997, followed by Happy Hour in 1998.

 Line-up changes and early 21st century

-Shonen Knife suffered its first lineup change in 1999, when Michie Nakatani left the band and retired from music.
+Shonen Knife endured its first lineup change in 1999, when Michie Nakatani left the band and retired from music.
 For the band's next several albums, Atsuko Yamano played both drums and bass; for live performances she switched to bass and drummer Mana Nishiura was recruited for touring purposes.
 Nishiura did not perform on Shonen Knife's studio albums and was not considered an official member because she continued to play with her full-time band DMBQ.
 The albums Strawberry Sound (2000), Heavy Songs (2002), Candy Rock (2003), and Genki Shock!
 (2006), were recorded as a duo with Naoko Yamano on guitar and vocals and Atsuko Yamano on bass and drums.
 Nishiura died in a car accident in 2005 while on tour with DMBQ.
 She was replaced by new full-time drummer Etsuko Nakanishi.